 Tuesday to Thursday 10am - 4.30pmFriday and Saturday 10am - 10pm

 Sundays 10am - 4.30pm

 Call 01843 220253

-Cafe late night opening - Fridays and Saturdays
+Cafe late night opening - Every Friday and Saturday

 Watch the sunset whilst you enjoy a meal with specially selected wine, or Kent brewed ales.

 Available from 6.30pm until 9pm, to reserve a table please call Marcio Morali on 01843 220253 or e-mail email@example.com